-- indicate the municipal operations and facilities that the pollution prevention and ${\tt good\ housekeeping\ program\ assessed;}$ - ii. describe, if not done so already, the management practices, policies and procedures that have been developed, modified, and / or implemented and report, at a minimum, on the items below that the covered entity's pollution - acres of parking lot swept; miles of street swept;

-- number of catch basins inspected and, where necessary, cleaned; - post-construction control stormwater management practices inspected and, . where necessary, cleaned; - pounds of phosphorus applied in chemical fertilizer - pounds of nitrogen applied in chemical fertilizer; and - acres of pesticides / herbicides applied. - iii. staff training events and number of staff trained; and - report on effectiveness of program, BMP and measurable goal assessment.
+- i. indicate the municipal operations and facilities that the pollution prevention and good housekeeping program assessed; - ii. describe, if not done so already, the management practices, policies and procedures that have been developed, modified, and / or implemented and report, at a minimum, on the items below that the covered entity's pollution prevention and good housekeeping program addressed during the reporting year: - acres of parking lot swept; - miles of street swept; - number of catch basins inspected and, where necessary, cleaned; - post-construction control stormwater management practices inspected and, where necessary, cleaned; - pounds of phosphorus applied in chemical fertilizer - pounds of nitrogen applied in chemical fertilizer; and - acres of pesticides / herbicides applied. - iii. staff training events and number of staff trained; and - iv. report on effectiveness of program, BMP and measurable goal assessment.
 If the pollution prevention and good housekeeping program addresses other operations than what is listed above in Part VII.A.6.a(ii), the covered entity shall report on items that will demonstrate program effectiveness. - g.
 Reporting for newly regulated covered entities (MS4s covered for less than 3 years on the reporting date).
 Covered entities are required to report on all municipal operations and facilities within their jurisdiction (urbanized area and additionally designated area) that their program is addressing.
-The covered entity shall report at a minimum on the items below: - program development deadlines and reporting (first three years after authorization is granted): - Complete by end of Year 1: - identify the municipal operations and facilities that will be considered for inclusion in the pollution prevention and good housekeeping program; describe the pollution prevention and good housekeeping program priorities - (geographic area, potential to improve water quality; facilities or operations most in need of modification or improvement);
+The covered entity shall report at a minimum on the items below: - i. program development deadlines and reporting (first three years after authorization is granted):

+Complete by end of Year 1:

+- identify the municipal operations and facilities that will be considered for inclusion in the pollution prevention and good housekeeping program; - describe the pollution prevention and good housekeeping program priorities (geographic area, potential to improve water quality; facilities or operations most in need of modification or improvement);